Matrix Multiplication in the MPC Model: Sparse Matrix Multiplication

-\subparagraph{Final Computation of terms:} As we mentioned, the multiplication of two $d$-sparse matrices can be done in two phases.
-In one phase, we iteratively use square matrix multiplication, and in the other phase, we use the trivial algorithm.
+\paragraph{Final Computation of terms:} As we mentioned, the multiplication of two $d$-sparse matrices can be done in two phases.
+In one phase, we iteratively use square matrix multiplication, and in the other phase, we use the brute-force algorithm.
 Our task is to compute $O(d^2n)$ terms.
-We will first reduce the number of uncomputed terms from $O(nd^2)$ to $O(nd^{2-\epsilon})$ ($\epsilon \geq 0$) by iteratively using square matrix multiplication, and then compute the rest of the terms using trivial computation.
-By \cref{lem:sparsemm-improved}, the number of iterations to reduce the number of uncomputed terms from $O(nd^2)$ to $O(nd^{2-\epsilon})$ is $O(d^{4\epsilon})$ where each iteration takes $O(\sqrt{d})$ communication rounds (complexity of square matrix multiplication).
-And computing $O(nd^{2-\epsilon})$ terms using trivial computation takes $O(\frac{nd^{2-\epsilon}}{nd}) = O(d^{1-\epsilon})$communication rounds.Thus, the total number of communication rounds needed is $O(d^{4\epsilon+1/2})+O(d^{1-\epsilon})$, which is minimized at $\epsilon=0.1$ taking $O(d^{0.9})$ communication rounds.
-Thus, we prove the following theorem
+We will first reduce the number of uncomputed terms from $O(nd^2)$ to $O(nd^{2-\varepsilon})$ ($\varepsilon \geq 0$) by iteratively using square matrix multiplication, and then compute the rest of the terms using trivial computation.
+By \cref{lem:sparsemm-improved}, the number of iterations to reduce the number of uncomputed terms from $O(nd^2)$ to $O(nd^{2-\varepsilon})$ is $O(d^{4\varepsilon})$, where each iteration takes $O(\sqrt{d})$ communication rounds.
+Thus the total time for phase one is $O(d^{4 \varepsilon+ \frac{1}{2}})$.
+After phase one, we are left with $O(nd^{2-\varepsilon})$ terms that we compute using a trivial brute force algorithm.
+We know that in one round, one processor can compute $O(d)$ terms (because it has $O(d)$ memory), therefore total rounds required to compute $O(nd^{2-\varepsilon})$ temrs will be $O(\frac{nd^{2-\varepsilon}}{nd}) = O(d^{1-\varepsilon})$.
+There is a tradeoff between the round complexity of these two phases, i.e. if we spend less time in phase one, it will take more time (polynomially) in phase two.
+Therefore, in order to optimise the total number of communication rounds needed, which is $O(d^{4\varepsilon+1/2})+O(d^{1-\varepsilon})$, should be minimised.
+Which happen for $\varepsilon=0.1$, taking $O(d^{0.9})$ communication rounds.
+Thus, we prove the following theorem.

-\begin{theorem} Multiplication of two $d$-sparse matrices in the MPC model with \(n\) processors, each with \(O(d)\) memory, can be performed in \(O(d^{0.9})\) rounds in semirings. \end{theorem}
+\begin{theorem} Multiplication of two $d$-sparse matrices in the MPC model with \(n\) processors, each with \(\Theta(d)\) memory, can be performed in \(O(d^{0.9})\) rounds. \end{theorem}